 - a.
 Compared cash flow projections against recent performance and historical accuracy of budgets/forecasts and assessed the assumptions used in projections to available sources of data, where applicable; - b.
-Evaluated the reasonableness of projected profit margins and growth rates incorporating the impact of the COVID-19 pandemic by assessing evidence available to support these assumptions; - c.
+Evaluated the reasonableness of projected profit margins and growth rates by assessing evidence available to support these assumptions; - c.
 Evaluated the reasonableness of pre-tax discount rate used by management by comparing to the market data, weighted average cost of capital of the Group and relevant risk factors; and - d.
-Performed sensitivity analysis to stress test the key assumptions used in the projections to evaluate the impact on the impairment assessment.
+Assessed and evaluated sensitivity analysis performed by management on the cash flow projections to evaluate the impact on the impairment assessment.